doehm/survivoR/README.md

 The next release will be at the conclusion of Season 49.

-# News: survivoR 2.3.9
+# News: survivoR 2.3.10

 <img src='https://img.shields.io/badge/col-new-green'/>

-- Added complete US49 data
+- Fix for dplyr update

 # survivorstatsdb